X3ne/hsrpc/README.md

 <h2>⚒️ Improvements:</h2>

+- [ ] Create a community based db for menus with a simple way in the ui to add entries
 - [ ] Add support for the forgotten hall (add some data to detect the current level)
 - [ ] Add support for cut scenes
 - [ ] Add support for the Trailblazer